Write irresistible Subject Lines for email

 Besides best practices that marketers need to follow, it sometimes pays to take a risk; if you know what you are doing.
 In all the clutter and inundation of emails, making your subject line unique is quite a challenge.

-- One word subject lines – Imagine using just one word in your subject line.
-It could work, only if there is connect, if it is relevant and means something to your audience.
+- One word email subject lines – Imagine using just one word in your subject line.
+It could work, only if there is a connection, if it is relevant and means something to your audience.
 An email from Amazon Local had a subject line M3.
 That’s it.
 This subject line makes you think, what about M3?
 What are the new features?
-Has Amazon reduced prices for M3 line of instances?
+Did Amazon reduce prices for the M3 line of instances?
 This curiosity will definitely get you to open the email.
-If you can pull it off, one-word subject lines are great way to capture attention-deficit readers.
+If you can pull it off, one-word subject lines are a great way to capture attention-deficit readers.

 - Alliterations attract attention – Anything creative attracts attention and alliterations are a subtle way of being different.
 A subject line like,

 ‘Connect, Converse and Convert Customers’ is a more catchy line than